RosterElf Logo

 Timesheet approval Direct supervisors Set approval limits, spot-check periodically

-New employee onboarding HR assistant or senior staff Use checklist, manager covers key points
+New employee onboarding HR assistant or senior staff Use checklist; manager covers key cultural points

-Safety incident documentation Supervisors All incidents reported up for review
+Safety incident documentation Supervisors All incidents reported up the chain for review

-Training coordination HR assistant or coordinator Track completion, report gaps
+Training coordination HR assistant or coordinator Track completion rates, report on gaps

-Keep these high-risk tasks under your direct control:
+Keep these high-risk tasks under direct senior management control:

 Step 1